 Another important characteristic of CFDs is that they sometimes involve a large degree of leverage.
 In other words, the trader can enter a position that is considerably larger than the money that they stake on the trade.
-This is of course a double edged sword as the price can also go against the trader.
+This is of course a double-edged sword as the price can also go against the trader.

-In the case of simple High Low Binary Options, the investment is relatively straight forward and easy to enter.
+In the case of simple High Low Binary Options, the investment is relatively straightforward and easy to enter.
 The trader either thinks that the price of the asset will go up or will go down.
-In the latter case he will enter a PUT option and in the former a CALL.
+In the latter case, he will enter a PUT option and in the former a CALL.

 If the price goes up in the trade expiry time and the trader entered a CALL option then the option expires in the money and the trader gets the positive pay-out (100).
 If, on the other hand, it went the other way he will lose the initial investment.
-Of course the opposite can be said for the PUT.
+Of course, the opposite can be said for the PUT.

 This is why Binary Options are sometimes thought of as a “bet” on the direction of the asset.
-However, one should not assume that binary options should be traded as a type of casino bet as they are indeed an investment instrument which is priced uniquely.
+However, one should not assume that binary options should be traded as a type of casino bet as they are indeed an investment instrument that is priced uniquely.

 These are a relatively new investment instrument that has been made available on the market.
 They are a combination of a binary Option and a CFD.
 They are essentially contracts where the trader can either enter a PUT or a CALL.

-This could work well for the trader that aims to make a profit from a large movement in the price on events such as price action moves on release of important economic news.
+This could work well for the trader that aims to make a profit from a large movement in the price on events such as price action moves on the release of important economic news.
 The trader could enter contracts that are deep out of the money.

-Although there are a range of instruments that one can enter on the retail market, each will serve a different purpose.
+Although there is a range of instruments that one can enter on the retail market, each will serve a different purpose.
 It is important to make sure that you understand the risk and returns involved with each of these instruments.

-A well thought out strategy will make use of a range of these instruments.
+A well-thought-out strategy will make use of a range of these instruments.
 This is possible these days given that most brokers provide a range of these instruments on their platforms.